 Where can I train as a Naturopath?

-The College of Naturopathic Medicine is one of Ireland’s largest, most highly-respected, and well-known naturopathic training providers.
+The College of Naturopathic Medicine is one of the UK and Ireland’s largest, highly-respected, and well-known naturopathic training providers.

-- Ireland and EU students may study in Dublin, Cork, Galway and Limerick.
+- Students may study in Ireland in Dublin, Cork and Galway